tangle-network/relayer/README.md

 3. Make the `ports` property value be the `aliceManualPorts` and `bobManualPorts` respectively in the `LocalNodeOpts` config which is the parameter in `LocalProtocolSubstrate.start()` method.
 4. Specifying and setting `isManual` flag to `true` in the `LocalNodeOpts` config which is the parameter in `LocalProtocolSubstrate.start()` method.

+### Tips for Testing the config networks
+You can run the config by using the following command, For example, to run the `evm localnet` config , you can do this:
+`./target/release/webb-relayer -c ./config/development/evm-localnet -vvv`

+To watch for transaction relaying, you can run the evm networks in the evm [`evm-localnet`](https://github.com/webb-tools/evm-localnet)) and simulate a transaction by starting the networks and following the command line e.g  `variable deposit on chain a`

 ## Contributing

 Interested in contributing to the Webb Relayer Network?
 Thank you so much for your interest!
 We are always appreciative for contributions from the open-source community!